 What Shape Has 4 Congruent Sides

-Sep 12, 2025 · 6 min read
+6 min read

 What Shape Has 4 Congruent Sides?
 Exploring Quadrilaterals and Their Properties

 Many shapes boast four sides, but only a select few can claim the distinction of having all four sides congruent—meaning they are of equal length.
 This seemingly simple characteristic opens up a fascinating world of geometric exploration, leading us down a path of discovery involving different types of quadrilaterals and their unique properties.
-This article will delve into the different shapes with four congruent sides, explaining their defining characteristics, exploring their real-world applications, and addressing common misconceptions.
+This article will walk through the different shapes with four congruent sides, explaining their defining characteristics, exploring their real-world applications, and addressing common misconceptions.

 Introduction: The Family of Quadrilaterals